 Do you know what your credit score means?
 That number can have a bigger impact on your life than you might think.
-If you are considering applying for a credit card, buying a car or taking out a mortgage, you might find yourself wondering “Exactly what is a bad credit score?”
-We’ll take a look at those numbers and why you should care about them.
+If you’re considering applying for a credit card, buying a car or taking out a mortgage, you might find yourself wondering exactly what is a bad credit score?
+Let’s take a look at those numbers and why you should care about them.

 What is a bad credit score?

 There are some general guidelines you can use to help interpret your credit score.

 - A score from 700 – 750 is considered very good